Keshab1113/Admin-DashBoard/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under Mr. Keshab Das.
 See the [LICENSE](LICENSE) file for details.